-- Not Urgent and Not Important tasks are to be DROPPED because they are useless (Do not remove them from your projects, move them in a tasks lisk created for this purpose)
+- Not Urgent and Not Important tasks are to be DROPPED because they are useless (Do not remove them from your projects, move them in a task lisk created for this purpose)

-Use the Tags choice of the contextual task menu.
+Edit the task or use the Add or remove tags choice of the contextual task menu.

 You can remove an existing tag by clicking on the 'x' next to a tag (Or create a new one if you have been granted such a right):

-You can filter tasks using tags by clicking on tag or by using the Filter button.
+You can filter tasks using tags by clicking on tag or by using Filters.

 You can select multiple tags in the tasks filter window.
 Only tasks with these tags will be displayed.

-To merge two tags click on the merge icon next to the tag you want to merge
+To merge two tags click on the Merge icon next to the tag you want to merge in another one.